hyunjunian/Poor-Charlie-s-Almanack/en.md

 I go even further.
 I think it can be a rational choice, in some situations, for a family or a foundation to remain 90 percent concentrated in one equity.
 Indeed, I hope the Mungers follow roughly this course.
 And I note that the Woodruff foundations have, so far, proven extremely wise to retain an approximately 90 percent concentration in the founder’s Coca-Cola stock.
 It would be interesting to calculate just how all American foundations would have fared if they had never sold a share of founder’s stock.
 Very many, I think, would now be much better off.

-> It can be a rational choice, in some situations, for a family or a foundation to remain 90 percent concentrated in one equity.
-Indeed, I hope the Mungers follow roughly this course.
->

-> “Woodruff’s personal creed gives one a good sense of how he accomplished so much in his long life: “There is no limit to what a man can do or where he can go if he doesn’t mind who gets the credit.””
->

 But, you may say, the diversifiers simply took out insurance against a catastrophe that didn’t occur.
 And I reply: There are worse things than some foundation’s losing relative clout in the world, and rich institutions, like rich individuals, should do a lot of self-insurance if they want to maximize long-term results.

 Furthermore, all the good in the world is not done by foundation donations.
 Much more good is done through the ordinary business operations of the corporations in which the foundations invest.
 And some corporations do much more good than others do in a way that gives investors therein better-than-average long-term prospects.
 And I don’t consider it foolish, stupid, evil, or illegal for a foundation to greatly concentrate investment in what it admires or even loves.
 Indeed, Ben Franklin required just such an investment practice for the charitable endowment created by his will.